 The first condition is knowledge that’s opposite to ignorance.
 The meaning of the words has to be known by the person saying them.
 Saying it without knowing its meaning or understanding what it entails can very well be the same as not saying it at all.

 فَاعْلَمْ أَنَّهُ لا إِلَهَ إِلاَّ اللَّه[Quran, 47: 19]

 “And know that there is no God but Allah”

 The second condition is the acceptance that’s opposite to denial.
 Those who say the Shahadah, knowing its meaning yet not with the intention of accepting it (Saying it as a reference for example), it is obviously wouldn’t be valid for them.
 One has to accept the Shahadah without denial.

 وَمَا يَجْحَدُ بِآيَاتِنَا إِلا كُلُّ خَتَّارٍ كَفُوٍر[Quran, 31: 32]

 “And none rejects Our signs except everyone treacherous and ungrateful.”

 The third condition is certainty that’s opposite to doubt.
-Knowing the Shahadah, and accepting it yet without doubt in heart also nullifies it.
+Knowing the Shahadah, and accepting it yet with doubt in heart also nullifies it.
 To be a Muslim one has to cut the doubt with the sword of certainty and unwavering conviction in the words he is saying.
 Allah quoted His Messengers as urging their people to keep away any doubt in Allah saying:

 أَفِى ٱللَّهِ شَكٌّۭ فَاطِرِ ٱلسَّمَـٰوَٰتِ وَٱلْأَرْضِ[Quran, 14: 10]